faasm/faasm/docs/kubernetes.md

 ### Config file

-Once everything has started up, you can populate your `~/faasm/faasm.ini` file to avoid typing in hostnames all the time.
+Once everything has started up, you can populate your `faasm.ini` file at the root of this project.
 To do this, run:

 ```
-./bin/knative_route.sh
+# Update the file
+./bin/update_ini.sh

+# Check contents of file
+cat faasm.ini
 ```

-Which should print out something like:
+The file should look something like:

 ```
 [Faasm]